ScriabinOp8No12/Go-puzzles-website/README.md

 <br>

-## Special Thanks and Purpose of Project
+## Purpose

-I am thankful for my wonderful teachers at App Academy for helping me on my endless bugs and coding problems during bootcamp office hours.
-Thank you for being there to support me nearly every day.
-I am also very grateful to my Mom, Dad, and twin brother for listening to my endless rants regarding ridiculous bugs, and for brainstorming the best approach to solving problems (the rubber ducky sitting on my computer just couldn't stand it anymore 🤣)
+I am thankful for my teachers at App Academy and grateful for my Mom, Dad, and twin brother for listening to my ridiculous bugs, and for brainstorming the best approach to solving problems.

 I've been wanting to build this Go website for more than 2 years now, and through App Academy, I have finally been able to build it!
 I built this Go website to help my current Go students as well as other Go players.
 I began building this website at the end of May 2023, and anytime I learned something new at App Academy, I would immediately apply it to this project, which helped me solidify the concepts I had just learned.
 I have spent 467 hours on this project as of 12/5/23.